akharrou/42-Project-Ft_ssl_md5/README.md

   * `SHA-256, 1, 512`
   * `whirlpool`

-Then we were asked to rewrite part of the `OpenSSL` and rewrite a couple of the cryptographic hashing algorithms it supports and incorporating one into the other.
+Then we were asked to rewrite part of the `openssl` command and rewrite a couple of the cryptographic hashing algorithms it supports and incorporating one into the other.

 ## Implemented Functionalities
 <table>